 You can come across tough-guy trading partners in your contractual negotiations and tough guys in disputes, as well as tough-guy investors and tough-guy lawyers.
-Tough-guy behaviour can consist of threats, hostility, complaints, unreasonable deadlines and many other forms of pressure.
-Most such behaviour is done on purpose, as a manipulative approach designed to make you feel bad and put pressure on you.
+Tough-guy behavior can consist of threats, hostility, complaints, unreasonable deadlines, and many other forms of pressure.
+Most such behavior is done on purpose, as a manipulative approach designed to make you feel bad and put pressure on you.

-You can say, ‘Why is the atmosphere so hostile’ — that often does the trick.
+You can say, "Why is the atmosphere so hostile" — that often does the trick.
 Too blunt for you?
-How about, ‘Can I just check we’re all agreed that neither of us is going to be hostile to the other?’
-Or you can ask them what they’d do if they were in your shoes and feeling very uncomfortable with the ferocity of the climate?
-That’ll fox the . . . blighter.
+How about, "Can I just check we're all agreed that neither of us is going to be hostile to the other?"
+Or you can ask them what they'd do if they were in your shoes and feeling very uncomfortable with the ferocity of the climate.
+That might lead them to change their behaviour.

 The answer is to make their behaviour the issue.
 Any of these responses can put them off their stroke, I promise:

 "Is there any particular reason why I've been seated in the least comfortable chair and you're sitting above me?"

 "What would be your response if you'd been kept waiting 45 minutes for a meeting?"

 "Let me check that we agree that we're going to be tough on the issues and not on each other . . . am I wrong about that?"

 Calling bluff on complaintsSometimes people put forward complaints opportunistically.
 They do so to try and gain the moral high ground in the negotiation, regardless of whether the complaint is bogus.
 If you encounter this approach, confront the person like this: "I propose that you stop asserting this fanciful claim, because the negotiation will go a lot better if it's grounded in reality."